 A shaped video image has its video data multiplied by its alpha component (1) while the video data of an unshaped image remains untouched (2).
-Shaped images are also referred to as 'pre-multiplied alpha images'.
+Shaped images are also referred to as 'premultiplied alpha images'.

-- HD Interlaced: Specifies if Viz Engine should render frames or fields for interlaced HD formats (i.e. 1080i).
+- HD Interlaced: Specifies if Viz Engine should render frames or fields for interlaced HD formats (i. e.
+1080i).
 Rendering frames improves the rendered output but has a higher performance cost.
 Options are: - Field - Frame - Sync.
-DirectShow: Synchronize DirectShow clip playback with renderer (may cause video jumps and audio cracks). - Image Load Error: If an image load error occurs you can configure Viz Engine to keep the old image or clear the image (i.e. not showing anything).
+DirectShow: Synchronize DirectShow clip playback with renderer (may cause video jumps and audio cracks). - Image Load Error: If an image load error occurs you can configure Viz Engine to keep the old image or clear the image (i.e. not showing anything). - Render Scale: Change the render scale when using a tracking system with lens distortion. - Aux Rendering: Activates the rendering pipeline for integration with third party render engines. - Aux Camera: Camera for auxiliary rendering pipeline.

-4.21 Scene Default Values
+5.23 Scene Default Values